CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2

 Other World Computing -- Other World Computing, also known as OWC or macsales.com, currently holds the title for “best thing I’ve seen” with a prototype of the DEC expansion dock for the 2016 MacBook Pro.
 It attaches flush to the bottom of the MacBook, adding a bit to the weight and thickness, and has a flat U-shaped connector that plugs into one of your Thunderbolt 3 ports.
 Here’s what you get: up to 4 TB of additional SSD storage, three USB 3 type-A ports, a multifunction SD card reader, and a gigabit Ethernet port.
 Larry O’Connor, CEO of OWC, said that they were still finalizing whether they could put anything else in there and they weren’t sure about what the final thickness and weight would be.
 Also still to be decided is the price, but O’Connor said that there would be an entry-level model with an empty SSD bay, and that the SSD prices would be highly competitive against what Apple charges for its internal upgrades.

 OWC was also showing off the Thunderbolt 3 Dock, which has pretty much every port I’ve seen on a Mac apart from SCSI and AppleTalk.
-That is, it has two Thunderbolt 3 ports (with passthrough power so you don’t need to plug in your MacBook Pro), Mini DisplayPort, five USB 3 type-A ports, gigabit Ethernet, digital audio output, 3.5mm audio combo input, and an SD slot.
+That is, it has two Thunderbolt 3 ports (with passthrough power so you don’t need to plug in your MacBook Pro), Mini DisplayPort, five USB 3 Type-A ports, gigabit Ethernet, digital audio output, 3.5mm audio combo input, and an SD slot.
 It will come in colors to match your MacBook Pro starting in February 2017 for $299.

-The company is known for its external storage products and was demoing the Thunderbolt 3 Envoy Pro SSD, a portable (and very slim) drive that will come in sizes ranging from 500 GB to 2 TB when it ships in March 2017, with no price set yet.
+The company is known for its external storage products and was demonstrating the Thunderbolt 3 Envoy Pro SSD, a portable (and very slim) drive that will come in sizes ranging from 500 GB to 2 TB when it ships in March 2017, with no price set yet.
 Not on display, but new to me, is the Envoy Pro mini, a USB-stick sized SSD with USB 3.1 throughput that you can buy now in sizes of 120 GB, 240 GB, and 480 GB for $100, $178, and $270.

 I also appreciated that Larry O’Connor reeled off deep-geek statistics about throughput and drive performance with the verve of someone who seriously groks the technology, which is not common at CES.
 Usually a PR person or executive needs to bring in an engineer to answer technical questions.
 O’Connor has a deeper grasp of Mac hardware than I do, which is refreshing when you’re talking to the guy running the company.